 Here are 6 things you can start doing now to get out of your own head and to stop letting your mind wander.

 Give yourself permission.
 Permission to love your body.
 Permission to treat yourself to a coffee and a nice book.
 Permission to take time for yourself without feeling guilty.
 I, like many mums out there, struggle with taking time for me.
-For being “in the moment”.
+For being 'in the moment'.
 For not putting myself on my own list of priorities.
-Be mindful of what is actually going on in the present time and the importance of the same.
+Be mindful of what is actually going on in the present time.
 Focus on placing attention on the positive aspects of your life and the power of being grateful for what you have right now.
 Being mindful is especially important when you are spending time with your kids (they grow up fast!)
 One thing you can do is plan a weekly family activity.
 It can be as simple as a play outside in your backyard or a walk in the park or having a picnic.

 When you start to believe in yourself, you exude confidence.
 Think about the common excuses you make on a daily basis as to why you don’t want to do something.
 For example, taking your kids to the pool and not feeling comfortable to wear a bathing suit (comparing yourself to others).
-Even though you have been making some positive changes in your life, you are not quite where you want to be just yet, so you start limiting yourself on what you do (for yourself and with your family).
 Start placing emphasis on changing those negative thought processes into positive statements.
 Start believing you can do anything you set your mind to and the confidence will start rolling in.
 Positive statements can quickly change your mindset and your confidence.

 No one is perfect.
 No matter what anyone says or thinks.
 Not everyone has it all together, despite what they want you to believe.
 Live your life and make healthy choices for you that are most suitable for your lifestyle.
 When you are making any type of change to your lifestyle, set goals that are realistic for you.
 Break those goals down into smaller more manageable pieces, and focus on one small step at a time.
 You can’t do it all at once, but you can do a little at a time and focus on completing that one step before moving on to the next.